TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Detailed Unit Window/$readme.txt

        * New "wide" (W) variant that trades some stat display space for lots of inventory display space (borrowed from Seas of Novis)
        * Units close to leveling up now show a risecursor next to their EXP on larger layouts
-       * 0_unitwindow-config.js now contains the Config selection for easy editing
+       * 0_unitwindow-config.js now contains the Config selection for easy editing 2/11/2023: Reorganized the files.
+The config code is separate from the editable files now, for easier editing.
+       * Compatibility added for the "unknown HP" plugin
+       * Each variant of the unit window can now be opted in and out of.
+The config choice is removed if you opt for 1 or 0 options